Dwl2021/clash-for-terminal/README_EN.md

 ```

 The installation script will prompt you to enter the subscription link, then automatically download the configuration file and create a startup script.

+You can also manually download the configuration file and name it `clash.yml` in the repository root directory to skip the download step.

 ### 3. Start Clash